-Oil and gas prices-displayed in log current dollars in the upper panel of Figure 1 (thick solid line) and in log real index points in the lower panel-have risen notably at several points in history.
-Four episodes stand out in particular: First, the real price of gasoline rose 27 percent between October 1973 and May 1974, the result of an even larger rise in the price of crude oil after the Yom Kippur War.
-After falling back a bit over the next four years, the price of crude oil began to rise again at the end of 1978.
-By the spring of 1980, the Iranian Revolution and the Iran-Iraq war led to losses in crude oil
+Oil and gas prices-displayed in log current dollars in figure 1A and in log real index points in figure 1B-have risen notably at several points in history.
+Four episodes stand out in particular: first, the real price of gasoline rose 27% between October 1973 and May 1974, the result of an even larger rise in the price of crude oil after the Yom Kippur War.
+After falling back a bit over the next 4 years, the price of crude oil began to rise again at the end of 1978.
+By the spring of 1980, the Iranian Revolution and the Iran-Iraq War led to losses in crude oil production that pushed up the price of imported oil 71% and the price of gasoline 46%.
+Between 1982 and 1985, the nominal price of gasoline grew only modestly until Saudi Arabia abandoned production quotas and the price of crude oil plunged.